AngelicTech/PaigeCMS/README.md

 ## Database Server

-P@ige CMS currently utilizes FireBird 3 as its database server.
+P@igeCMS currently utilizes FireBird 3 as its database server.
 The plan is to eventually allow other DB servers to be utilized.
 Other choices are: